Asylum seekers and refugees: getting a job

 Prospective employers will ask you to show proof that you have the right to work in the UK.

-You can use the following documents to prove your right to work:
+Find out how you can prove your right to work:

-If you are a prospective employer, visit the following link for further information about right to work checks:
+If you are a prospective employer, visit the following link for more information about right to work checks:

 Apply for the National Insurance Number